kodi-pvr/pvr.vuplus/README.md

     - `Disabled` - Don't explicitly fetch TV favourites.
     - `As first bouquet` - Explicitly fetch them as the first bouquet.
     - `As last bouquet` - Explicitly fetch them as the last bouquet.
 * **Exclude last scanned bouquet**: Last scanned is a system bouquet containing all the TV and Radio channels found in the last scan.
 Any TV channels found in the Last Scanned bouquet can be displayed as a group called ```Last Scanned (TV)``` in Kodi.
-For TV this group is shown by default.
-Enable this option to exclude this group.
+For TV this group is excluded by default.
+Disable this option to exclude this group.
+Note that if no TV groups are loaded the Last Scanned group for TV will be loaded by default regardless of this setting.
 * **Radio bouquet fetch mode**: Choose from one of the following three modes:
     - `All bouquets` - Fetch all Radio bouquets from the set-top box.
     - `Only one bouquet` - Only fetch the bouquet specified in the next option